Arne-Berner/constrained-denaulay-triangulation/README.md

 - [ ] remove all TODO comments
 - [ ] only use errors to the outside, that are relevant to the user
 - [ ] make the API just the "triangulate" function
+- [ ] derive all the important derives